Quick Answer

 Best in brighter rooms where a cooler wall can feel refreshing as long as warmer woods and textiles stay in the mix.

-Paint palettes that usually fit different rooms well
+Paint palettes that fit different rooms well

 Living room walls